-10 Things That 'Ministry of Commerce' Did in 2016, Way Forward
+10 Things That 'Ministry of Commerce' Did in 2016, Way Forward Amid all the clampdowns this year, take a look at the 10 things that commerce ministry did in 2016.

 While standing at the cusp of 2017, it's time to take a look back at 2016 and ascertain thoughts regarding the whole journey of the year passing by.
 With the global disruptions, number of corporate exits to unprecendented moves like change in denomination of currency, 2016 can be marked as a surprising and a challenging year for Indian commerce.
 Amid all the clampdowns this year, let's take a look at the 10 things that Indian commerce ministry did in 2016.